 This breathing exercise simulates training at an altitude of 2,000 metres above sea level.

 1) Walk at a normal pace.
-Exhale, hold the breath and walk 10 steps.
+Exhale, hold your breath and walk 10 steps.

 2) Breathe normally for 2-3 steps.

-3) Exhale, hold the breath and walk 15 steps.
+3) Exhale, hold your breath and walk 15 steps.

 4) Repeat and increase the steps by 5 until you reach 50.